DataDog/integrations-core/sqlserver/README.md

 The SQL Server check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your SQL Server instances.

 If you need the newest version of the SQL Server check, install the `dd-check-sqlserver` package; this package's check overrides the one packaged with the Agent.
-See the [integrations-core](https://github.com/DataDog/integrations-core#installing-the-integrations) repository for more details.
+See the [integrations-core repository README.md for more details](https://github.com/DataDog/integrations-core#installing-the-integrations).

 Make sure that your SQL Server instance supports SQL Server authentication by enabling "SQL Server and Windows Authentication mode" in the server properties.
 **Server Properties** -> **Security** -> **SQL Server and Windows Authentication mode**